Gamify-IT/docs/dev-manuals/test-plans/overworld/u-overworld-20-loading-screen.md

 ## Precondition

-The tester is logged in
+The tester is logged in, but not in the overworld yet.

 ## Postcondition